mbassalbioinformatics/CnRAP/README.md

 - R - v3.6.1 tested
 - ChIPseeker - v1.20.0 tested

+_**CnRAP is written in Python3 and so all scripts are to be called using Python3.
+Stampy only supports Python2.
+Prior to running CnRAP make sure you have working versions of both Python3 and Python2 setup in your system path or use Anaconda to manage the different python versions.
+If setting up CnRAP as per the following instructions, simply typing "python" will run Python2, and you would need to type "python3" to trigger Python3.
+CnRAP was written around this assumption (that python2 is the default python installation in the path).**_

 # Installation
 1. Download and install [Anaconda 3](https://www.anaconda.com/products/individual) on your system.
 CnRAP is only compatible with Python2 unfortunately.
 Install Conda accepting defaults unless you are a more experienced user.
 Once complete, restart the shell to initialize the conda installation.